Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, 600 platinum isn’t magnetic, but paramagnetic when 60% of pure platinum is alloyed with 40% of other non-magnetic metals (gold, silver, palladium…).

-Note: Platinum items and jewelry hallmarked 600 Plat.
+Platinum items and jewelry hallmarked 600 Plat.
 400Irid means that they’re made from an alloy consisting of 60% platinum and 40% iridium.
-PTIRD jewelry items will always be non-magnetic as pure platinum is paramagnetic and pure iridium is diamagnetic.
+PTIRD jewelry items are non-magnetic as pure platinum is paramagnetic and pure iridium is paramagnetic.

 Is Raw Platinum Magnetic?